Close Menu

 Is scrolling affecting our health?

-Yes, according to researchers, scrolling adversely affects your health.
+Yes, as reported by researchers, scrolling adversely affects your health.
 They found that not all gestures are equally easy to perform.
 Up-down and down-up swipes require more effort than other movements.
 This is what most of us in today’s short-form content world, so if you needed any more confirmation to stop using apps like Instagram and TikTok, here it is.

 Ai model testing fingre fatigue with phone use